bbc/insights-efficient-learning-lambda/devdocs/ContinuousDeployment.md

 | Release | Unstashes the zip archive and uses the cosmos-release tool to release the lambda to the Cosmos repository so it can be deployed |
 | Deploy to Test| Deploys the current version to the TEST environment using the Cosmos CLI|

+Note: The `Build and Test` and `Build and Package` both clean the `/venv` directory to avoid pullution between stages.

 ## Workflow

 The Pipeline is trigger via pushed changes to Branches and PullRequests